 Oddly, the Star’s fate was just the first of a whole string of similar disappointments from many companies.
 The GUI and the desktop metaphor were concepts that seemed obviously, commonsensically better than the way computers currently worked to just about everyone who saw them, but it would take another full decade for them to remake the face of the general-purpose PC.
 Those years are littered with failures and disappointments.
 Everyone knew what the future must be like, but no one could quite manage to get there.
 We’ll look at one of the earliest and most famous of these bumps on the road next time.

 (Despite some disconcerting errors of fact about the computing world outside the laboratory, Michael A. Hiltzik’s Dealers of Lightning is the essential history of Xerox PARC, and immensely readable to boot.
-If you’re interested in delving into what when on there in far more detail than I can provide in a single blog post, it’s your obvious next stop.)
+If you’re interested in delving into what went on there in far more detail than I can provide in a single blog post, it’s your obvious next stop.)